shorebirdtech/website/src/content/blog/flutter-jobs.md

 for 8 years.
 I'm reasonably well known in the Flutter community and receive a lot of email from both job-seekers and job-posters regarding Flutter.

-I've also been a manager for a decade and can tell you, hiring is hard.
-From both sides.
+I've also been a manager for a decade and can tell you, hiring is hard—from both sides.
 It's hard for companies to find candidates, and it's hard for candidates to find companies.